We will update this article regularly based on the most recent medical knowledge.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Cover your cough or sneeze with a tissue and then throw the tissue in the trash.
+- Cover your cough or sneeze with a tissue, and then throw the tissue in the bin.

-- Clean and disinfect frequently touched objects and surfaces.
+- Disinfect frequently-touched objects and surfaces.

 Should I wear a mask?